rightson/shell-dev-env/README.md

 Introduction
 ===================

-`shell-dev-env` is a Linux Shell (Bash) development environment sample which provides a simple way to configure and orgnizes the bashrc, vimrc, screerc and other binary in a smart way.
+`shell-dev-env` is a configurable development environment package for Linux/OSX Shells (Bash).
+It provides a simple way to configure and orgnizes bashrc, vimrc, screerc and other custom binaries in a smart way.

 Installation
 ===================